maditya0310UCSB/ucsbdrl/README.md

 ### Create
 After installing Anaconda (and checking out or downloading this repo), create environment with:<br>
-`conda env create -f environment.yml`
+`conda env create -f environment.yml`<br>
+This will install the Python packages needed to run our examples.